Whether in the context of organizations, healthcare, coaching, or in one’s personal life, challenges invariably always surface.

 According to Lewis, “praise and appreciation are an investment, not a cost”, which facilitates a positive psychological disposition that will “boost morale, assist learning, bolster confidence, and improve performance”.

-She recommends a ratio of at least 3-1 positive to critical comment will likely improve a person’s sense of well-being, his or her engagement, innovation, and creative insights.
+She recommends a ratio of at least 3-1 positive to critical comment will probably improve a person’s sense of wellbeing, his or her engagement, innovation, and creative insights.

 Do not hesitate to use encouraging phrases, such as “that’s so interesting!
 What a good story!
 That’s a very inspiring experience.
 Is there anything else you can tell me about this?”.

-4. Before applying AI professionally, Fitzgerald, Murrell, and Newman (2001) advise to start applying the Ai method to yourself and to practice being appreciative of yourself and others.
+Before applying Ai professionally, Fitzgerald, Murrell, and Newman (2001) advise to start applying the Ai method to yourself and to practice being appreciative of yourself and others.

-You may also consider attending an AI workshop and enrolling in a training program.
-Study the method in depth and go back to its foundational works as well as its most famous applications in the domain you intend to apply it.
+You may also consider attending an Ai workshop and enrolling in a training program.
+Study the method in-depth and go back to its foundational works and its most famous applications in the domain you intend to apply it.

 Then, come up with personalized questions for Ai interview and try to informally conduct interviews with your family, friends, and co-workers.

-5. While conducting Ai, Fitzgerald, Murrell, and Newman (2001) further advise to “let your light shine” and “share your enthusiasm” during the process.
+While conducting Ai, Fitzgerald, Murrell, and Newman (2001) further advice to “let your light shine” and “share your enthusiasm” during the process.
 Practicing what you preach will therefore also show that you are consistent with Ai principles.